 Below are our takes on America’s most popular tax preparation software companies.
 Find out which one is right for you, depending on your budget and tax situation:

 Intuit’s TurboTax is probably the best-known of the online tax-prep software providers out there.
-It also is the most expensive — at least, for users of its paid product tiers.
+It also is one of the most expensive — at least, for users of its paid product tiers.

 The interface is user-friendly and conversational.
-It starts off by asking, “How are you feeling about doing your taxes?” and walks the user through a fact-finding process (which can be shortened considerably if you upload previous years’ tax info).
+It starts off by asking you to “Tell us about your year” and walks the user through a fact-finding process (which can be shortened considerably if you upload previous years’ tax info).
 New customers can upload PDFs from another provider for free, and you can upload your W-2 via a photo using a mobile device.

 While the online platform is jargon-free and approachable, TurboTax also offers options for people who want a bit more hand-holding.
 Filers can (for a fee) upgrade to TurboTax Live, which gives you phone or online chat access to tax experts.
-This year, Intuit added email and chat support to TurboTax Live; the option of a video call (don’t worry, the tax expert just sees your computer screen, not you personally) is still available.
+TurboTax Live also allows you to share your screen with an expert.

-Another new feature is importing of investing gains and losses from a variety of sources.
+Another feature is the ability to import investing gains and losses from a variety of sources.
 “There’s been a rise in the amounts of people investing,” says TurboTax tax expert Lisa Greene-Lewis.
 “Taxpayers had a pain point of inserting all their info for transactions, like stock and cryptocurrency sales,” she says, so now the software facilitates that.

-One thing to be aware of is that Intuit was at the center of investigations surrounding how easy it is (or isn’t) for qualified taxpayers to file for free.
-Last year, ProPublica found that Intuit was burying the free TurboTax offering in online search results and steering taxpayers eligible for free filing to paid products instead.
+One thing to be aware of is that Intuit has been at the center of investigations surrounding how easy it is (or isn’t) for qualified taxpayers to file for free.
+In 2019, ProPublica found that Intuit was burying the free TurboTax offering in online search results and steering taxpayers eligible for free filing to paid products instead.

-According to the Urban-Brookings Tax Policy Center, that investigation prompted to I.R.S. to revisit its agreement with the software companies and compel them to make their free offerings easier for taxpayers to find online.
-“This updated agreement is part of a larger effort by the I.R.S. to help taxpayers meet their tax obligations,” I.R.S. commissioner Chuck Rettig said in a press release.
+According to the Urban-Brookings Tax Policy Center, that investigation prompted the IRS to revisit its agreement with the software companies and compel them to make their free offerings easier for taxpayers to find online.
+“This updated agreement is part of a larger effort by the IRS to help taxpayers meet their tax obligations,” IRS commissioner Chuck Rettig said in a news release.
 “The improved process will make Free File stronger and give taxpayers another reason to consider this valuable software option.”